ndibbern/Artificial-Intelligence/homework-4/report.md

 {'1': 0.20000000000000015, '0': 0.7999999999999999} -> Opponent wins -> TARGET
 {'1': 0.5, '0': 0.5}                                -> 50/50 each -> TARGET (not priority)
 ```

-I believe it is at the same level as normal propaganda.
-FINISH

 ## II.
 Naive Bayes Classification (NBC)